peaBerberian/peaberberian.github.io/README.md

      Seeing the simplicity with which complex ideas could be quickly implemented efficiently is what dragged me to this rabbit hole of implementing a desktop.

+  6. In all honesty, I didn't yet finish everything, especially the application-in-iframe-sandbox idea, which may or may not have a visible impact (I could see it going either way, to test with actual cases).

 - I'm still unsure of how to do keyboard shortcuts, as we're running on top of an environment with already its fair share of it: the OS, the browser, and